gmadala/DP/README.md

 #### server-ie

   This starts the application server on internet explorer.
 Refer to 'server' for a more detailed description.

+  *Sample usage*

+        grunt server-ie

+  Refer to 'server' for options that can be supplied.

 #### test:unit

   This runs the Karma unit tests.